 Thus, a given clutch may respond to the 'name' of "G flat minor 7th supra A sharp".
 In this clutch, the female would be addressed by the males as G flat, and each male being addressed by each other and the female via the other notes of the chord.

-Singer language requires the equivalent of a Moog synthesizer to replicate - there is no way any other known single sophont race can directly reproduce the language.
+Piper language requires sophisticated sonic synthesizers to replicate - there is no way any other known single sophont race can directly reproduce the language.
 There is specific meaning based on the tonal separation of each note, as well as emotional overtones available based on the note that the chord is based off of.
 Vibrato and length of tone are used as additional emphasis on the various 'words'.
 Note that each word is a full chord structure.
-In a literal translation, most Singer names are uncommon words in the language, as the females choose chord structures which are not commonly heard as they mature.
+In a literal translation, most Piper names are uncommon words in the language, as the females choose chord structures which are not commonly heard as they mature.

 Note that a female's sting does not contain this reproductive genetic information, but can instead be used to cause another female to fission, each piece retaining the memories and skills of the whole.
 Thus, the most skilled females occasionally are split, much to the dismay and confusion of their males.

-Singer technology has taken a radically different path than human technology, primarily due to the wild differences in their environments.
-Singers do not have much mechanical skill and practically no electrical skill, but are capable of forging simple tools.
+Piper technology has taken a radically different path than human technology, primarily due to the wild differences in their environments.
+Pipers do not have much mechanical skill and practically no electrical skill, but are capable of forging simple tools or weapons such as the 'ramming spear', the most common weapon apart from their natural stinging cells.

-To forge a ramming spear (the primary weapon used by unaugmented singers after their pneumatocysts), a female directs her males in chipping out a mold for a spear in as tough a stone formation as they can find.
+To forge a ramming spear a female Piper directs her males in chipping out a mold for a spear in as tough a stone formation as they can find.
 Next, a framework is built above the trough containing a large, shaped quartz crystal.
-Metal ore is placed in and overlapping the trough.
-When everything is properly configured, the singers swim above the crystal and begin a specific chord, depending on the crystal in use.
+Metal ore (often obtained from polymetallic nodules, which are common on the sea-floor of this world) is placed in and overlapping the trough.
+When everything is properly configured, the Pipers swim above the crystal and begin a specific chord, depending on the crystal in use.
 When the note reaches the exact tone that the crystal resonates to, there is a piezoelectric effect (much the reverse of a quartz action watch) which generates a large electric charge.
 This electric charge is directed via the careful position of the framework into the metal ores, which melt under the assault.

 First Contact - Text by Steve Bowers Strategies and policies for contact with alien life forms (xenobiota) and Xenosophonts (intelligent alien life).